 The average body fat percentage in the drug-free group was around 13%, with only six men having body fat levels greater than 20%.

-Individuals with a high body fat percentage are more likely to exceed a FFMI of 25, as they usually have more lean body mass (not all of which is muscle) than someone who’s leaner.
+Individuals with a high body fat percentage are more likely to exceed a FFMI of 25, as they usually have more lean body mass (not all of which is muscle mass) than someone who’s leaner.

 I’ve come across a number of online discussions from people boasting about how high their FFMI is.
 But when I saw their pictures, they were a lot fatter than they thought.
 Lots of guys think they’re around 15% body fat, when in reality they’re probably closer to 25%.